Why learn German, you might ask?

 German is an important language in the fields of philosophy, science, history, literature and art.
 People looking to pursue graduate degrees in these fields often find that being able to read German is a prerequisite.
 Even if you don’t apply your German skills to such high-minded activities as master’s degrees and doctorates, learning another language is simply good for your brain.
 Studying a second language has been shown to improve memory, problem-solving skills, abstract reasoning, empathy and even postpones the onset of dementia!
 There’s really no good reason not to learn another language!

-Over 15% of Americans claim some German heritage.
+Why learn German if no one in your family speaks it?
+Well, what if people in your family used to speak it?
+Over 15 percent of Americans claim some German heritage.
 Do you?
-If you are interested in reconnecting to your roots, there is no deeper and more direct way than by learning the language of your ancestry.
+If you are interested in reconnecting with your roots, there is no deeper and more direct way than by learning the language of your ancestry.